· High Weald Lewes and Havens Clinical Commissioning Group (CCG)

 · Hasting and Rother CCG

-16.1 The Board considered updates from the three CCGs in East Sussex.
+28.1 The Board considered updates by the representatives of the three CCGs in East Sussex.

 High Weald Lewes Havens Clinical Commissioning Group (HWLH CCG)

 · A new Programme Director has been appointed to the Connecting 4 You (C4Y) programme.

 · HWLH CCG representatives are travelling to the Black Forest as part of Central Sussex and East Surrey Alliance (CSESA) to witness a fully integrated model of primary care and community services, with a fully integrated digital services, in action.
 This model of care is similar to the planned multi-speciality community providers in the CSESA footprint and the rural location and demographics are similar to the CSESA area.

 · The CCG has been invited to the 32nd International Alzheimer’s Conference in Japan to present about the Dementia Golden Ticket pilot.
 The invitation has been funded by the Health Foundation, which has previously given out awards to HWLH CCG for its Dementia Golden Ticket pilot.

 · The HLWH CCG Dementia Clinical Lead, Emma Costello, has become the first doctor to win the Florence Nightingale award for her work on dementia; she is also shortlisted for the KSS Emerging Leader Award.

 · There are now 18 clinical leads at HWLH CCG including in new clinical areas such as community services, end of life care, self care and prevention; as well as more traditional roles such as dermatology and cardiology

 · The CCG is in financial balance for the fourth year running.